Paris St-Germain 7-1 Celtic

 Goal!

 Goal!
 Paris Saint Germain 7, Celtic 1.
-Dani Alves (Paris Saint Germain) right footed shot from outside the box to the top left corner.
+Dani Alves (Paris Saint Germain) right footed shot from outside the box to the bottom left corner.
 Assisted by Giovani Lo Celso.

 Goal!